ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BLOG.md

 The details about the principle of this signal processing are explained in the text below.

-### Digital Twins and OpenModelica
+### System Modeling and OpenModelica

 When the signal processing (DSP) is a simple input – output system, you can develop and test your signal processing chain and neural network (the total system) by connecting it to files containing the test patterns: the test files.

 But, when the total system is relying on feedback loops, as is often the case with embedded systems, using test files is difficult since there is no feedback loop connecting the output files to the input files.
-In that case, a digital twin (a virtual representation of the external world) is needed to model the feedback loops.
+In that case, a model of the external world (a virtual representation of the external world) is needed for the feedback loops.

 You can of course implement an ad ’hoc solution.
 But modeling the environment is a lot of work and it is better to rely on existing technologies.